-Private Patrick Duffy (T/178296) served in the Royal Army Service Corps during World War Two.
-He was the husband of Margaret Duffy of 5 Seaforde Street.
-Belfast, Co.
-Down.
+Private Patrick Duffy (T/178296) served in the Royal Army Service Corps during the Second World War.
+He was the husband of Margaret Duffy of 5 Seaforde Street, Belfast.

-He died at Royal Victoria Hospital, Belfast, Co.
-Antrim on 18th April 1941 aged 27 years old.
-Cause of death was gas poisoning caused by an electrical fault in the days following the Belfast Blitz.
+Patrick died at Royal Victoria Hospital, Belfast on 18th April 1941 aged 27 years old.
+The cause of death was gas poisoning caused by an electrical fault in the days following the Belfast Blitz.
 His son, Patrick Duffy Junior also died as a result of the leak.

 At the inquest, Coroner Herbert P Lowe stated that Duffy’s death was: